 Children with a significant hearing impairment are usually fitted as early as possible with hearing aids.
 Some children with greater hearing loss may be considered for a cochlear implant.
 RNID has further information about hearing loss.

-You can also find out more about the support offered by our Brent Deaf and Hearing Impaired Service (BDHIS).
+You can also find out more about the support offered by our Brent Deaf and hearing Support Service.

 Vision impairment